r-kyle-kennedy/portfolio/README.md

 # Portfolio
 Portfolio website using flask and a SQLAlchemy database.

-The database is created using github's user api.
-In order for the site to pull the correct information change the url found in app.py.
-The database is built using each public repo's name, date, descripion, topics, and url.
+The database is created using Github's user API.
+In order for the site to pull the correct information change the URL found in app.py.
+The database is built using each public repo's name, date, description, topics, and URL.

 ## To run this site locally:
 1. Clone the repo